-Failsafe provisions in construction contracts attempt to preserve the Employer's rights to obtain damages at law if for some reason the liquidated damages clauses are deemed unenforceable.
+Failsafe provisions in EPC Contracts attempt to preserve the Owner's rights to obtain damages at law if for some reason the liquidated damages clauses are deemed unenforceable.
 A typical failsafe provision for delay provides as follows:

-If this provision (or any part thereof) is found for any reason to be void, invalid or otherwise inoperative so as to disentitle the Employer from claiming delay liquidated damages, the Employer is entitled to claim against the Contractor damages at law as set out in the damages at law schedule for the Contractor's failure to attain commercial operation by the date for commercial operation up to the aggregate liability for delay liquidated damages.
+If this provision (or any part thereof) is found for any reason to be void, invalid or otherwise inoperative so as to disentitle the Owner from claiming Delay Liquidated Damages, the Owner is entitled to claim against the Contractor damages at law as set out in the Damages at Law Schedule for the Contractor's failure to attain Commercial Operation by the Date for Commercial Operation up to the aggregate liability for Delay Liquidated Damages.

 Contractors often argue against such clauses and suggest they should be deleted.
-They often argue for the inclusion of an exclusive remedies provision and the deletion of any failsafe clause, suggesting that liquidated damages should be an Employer's sole entitlement for the Contractor's delay or underperformance.
-As explained below, exclusive remedies clauses may prevent an Employer from claiming damages at common law in the event that the liquidated damages regimes are for some reason found to be unenforceable.
+They often argue for the inclusion of an exclusive remedies provision and the deletion of any failsafe clause, suggesting that liquidated damages should be an Owner's sole entitlement for the Contractor's delay or underperformance.
+As explained below, exclusive remedies clauses may prevent an Owner from claiming damages at common law in the event that the liquidated damages regimes are for some reason found to be unenforceable.

 If there is no exclusive remedies clause, then there is no essential need for the inclusion of failsafe clauses.
-However, if an exclusive remedies clause is inserted - which we advise against below - failsafe clauses must be included to protect the Employer's ability to recover.
+However, if an exclusive remedies clause is inserted - which we advise against below - failsafe clauses must be included to protect the Owner's ability to recover.
 If an exclusive remedies clause is present, failsafe clauses provide essential protection if the liquidated damages regimes are for any reason invalidated.
-While the High Court in Andrews v Australia and New Zealand Banking Group Ltd7 indicated that in equity a penalty can be enforced to the extent it reflects appropriate compensation, that principle will not have application where a liquidated damages clause is considered void for uncertainty, rather than being a penalty because it is excessive in amount.